Kochi United SC: J. League (2025–)

-Kochi United officially played their first J3 League away game against newly relegated, Tochigi SC on 16 February 2025 which they lost 1-0.
+Kochi United officially played their first J3 League game away against newly relegated, Tochigi SC on 16 February 2025 which they lost 1-0.
 Their first home game was against Gainare Tottori on 23 February 2025, which ended in a 0-0 draw.
 In their 3rd match at home to FC Osaka, Kokoro Kobayashi scored their first ever J-League goal in a 1-2 loss.
-On March 9 2025, Kochi United secured their first ever win in the J-League with a 2-1 away victory against Zweigen Kanazawa.
+On March 9, 2025, Kochi United secured their first ever win in the J-League with a 2-1 away victory against Zweigen Kanazawa.
+It would take until August however for Kochi to record their first home win in J3, with a 3-2 victory over Nara Club.

+In a tumultuous first season, including claims of "power harassment" (resulting in both head-coach Akita Yutaka and CEO leaving the club), losing their star player Kokoro Kobayashi to Vegalta Sendai on a free transfer mid-season, and a terrible run of only 2 wins in 16 games, Kochi ended up 3rd from bottom of the league with 10 wins 8 draws and 20 defeats, thus surviving their first season in the J-League.

-Club seasons
+Club seasons (Pre-JFL)

 2016

 In their inaugural 2016 season, they finished runners-up in the Shikoku League (W12-D1-L1) to FC Imabari (FC今治).
 They also qualified for the All Japan Senior Football Championship (全国社会人サッカー選手権大会 Zenkoku Shakaijin Sakkā Senshuken Taikai), but lost 4–3 in the first round to eventual winners Mitsubishi Mizushima FC (三菱水島 FC).
 In addition, they represented Kōchi in the Emperor's Cup (天皇杯 Tennōhai) breaking Kochi University's 13-year streak, but lost 2–1 in the first round proper to V-Varen Nagasaki (V・ファーレン長崎) of the J2 League having taken a shock lead with a Kota Sugawara penalty.
 Takuya Kobayashi was the top goalscorer with 17 goals in all competitions.